Park Hye Jin (music producer): Musical style and influences

-Park Hye Jin's music has sometimes been described as "K-house".
+Her talent was first recognized overseas, and with the release of her EP “IF U WANT IT,” the term “K-House” was coined for the first time.
+Following the release of her debut EP “IF U WANT IT,” several major international media outlets coined the term “K-House” to describe her music.
 However, in a 2020 interview, she stated that she does not want to be limited to that.
 Jade Gomez of Paste wrote, "The Korean multi-hyphenate is not content with sticking to one genre, instead building her own universe full of influences ranging from hip-hop to house."

-She grew up listening to pop music, as well as old Korean music such as Yoo Jae-ha, Cho Yong-pil.
-When she was young, she also listened to Korean underground hip hop.
-She cited the Korean rapper Beenzino as one of her major influences.
-In a 2019 interview, she said, "On top of house music, my scope of genres ranges from pop, hip-hop to even old K-pop."